-Letters from Europe publishes essays by the artists and writers and scholars who have participated in the programs of Gordon College in Europe, and which reflect the themes of the Studio for Art, Faith & History.
-Letters from Europe is edited by John Skillen, the associate dean of European programs, and founding director of the arts-oriented semester program in Orvieto (Italy).
+Studio Essays publishes essays by the artists and writers and scholars who have participated in the programs of Gordon College in Europe, and which reflect the themes of the Studio for Art, Faith & History.
+The Essays are edited by John Skillen, director of the Studio and founding director of Gordon College's arts-oriented semester program in Orvieto (Italy).